Utah State Corrections Facility

 Visitation

-- Visitors may only sign up for one visiting time slot per visiting day; multiple sign-ups on the same day will be denied.
+- Visitors may sign up for only one time slot per visiting day; multiple sign-ups on the same day will be denied.

 Communication

-- Visitors must email a photo of a government-issued photo ID to cucfvisiting@utah.gov for video visiting verification.
+- Visitors must email a copy of a government-issued photo ID to the address specified for video visiting (uspvisiting@utah.gov or cucfvisiting@utah.gov).

 Sending Money

-- Common deposit methods include a lobby kiosk/ATM, approved online/vendor services, or mailed deposits when allowed; always confirm which methods the facility accepts.
+- Common deposit methods include lobby kiosks/ATMs, approved online vendors, in-person payments, or mailed money orders—verify which methods the facility accepts.

 Based on official sources and community feedback.
 Learn how we verify